 Netflix’s ‘Untold: The Race of the Century’ is an underdog story that is so well-told and fascinating in itself that it hypes you up about a sport that you probably never cared for in the first place.
-It follows the story of the Australian yachting team who became the David to the Goliath of the New York Yacht Club, who’d gone unbeaten for 132 years.
+It follows the story of the Australian yachting team that became the David to the Goliath of the New York Yacht Club, who’d gone unbeaten for 132 years.

 All odds were in favor of the Americans, and one of the biggest hurdles in the path of the Australians was Dennis Conner, the leader of the American team.
 The documentary gives us a peek into his unblemished reputation and what happened after he lost the cup.
 If you are wondering where he is now, then we’ve got you covered.